Table of Contents

 Compatible File Formats

 Eye P.A. visualizes 802.11 captures from a variety of sources.
-Captures can be obtained from within Eye P.A. with an AirPcap NX in Windows, Linux, the Wireless Diagnostics tool in Mac OS X, or from an access point.
+Captures can be obtained from within Eye P.A. with an AirPcap NX in Windows, Linux, the Wireless Diagnostics tool in macOS, or from an access point.

 Note: Files containing ethernet traffic are not compatible with Eye P.A.